Potential Energy Calculator

 -

-Enter the vertical height in meters (m).
+Enter the vertical height in metres above your chosen reference level.

 -